 - the circumstances and gravity of the offenses alleged in the petition.

-Under certain circumstances described below, minors alleged to have committed one of the 30 crimes listed in W&I Code 707(b) also can be tried in adult court.
+Under certain circumstances described below, minors aged 16 and older alleged to have committed one of the 30 crimes listed in W&I Code 707(b) also can be tried in adult court.

 The "Section 707(b) offenses" are: